TheRealOnogen/ltso/README.md

 3. Installing apps into the OS that some people don't need
 4. Fixing bugs that Microslop made

-You can post your suggestions on this github page.
+You can post your suggestions on this gitea page.
 I will not reply to suggestions i specified i won't be doing.

 Tools used:

 Ventoy
 Rescuezilla
 win11debloat

+What is Arch LTS O?

+Arch LTS O is a custom Arch based distro, it has all the essentials and is meant to be arch for people whow want an easy install, it is not bloated, it includes

+1. Nano
+2. Ly
+3. KDE Plasma
+4. Firefox and Konsole
+5. NetworkManager
+6. iwd and dhcpcd (not enabled, there for people who wanna use shell with wifi)
+7. Grub Bootloader

+What i will NOT be doing

+1. Making builds for specific people
+2. Making LTS O builds of other distros
+3. Fixing bugs in the kernel
+4. Installing random packages